 - Performing rituals after being triggered by emotional contaminant

 The cause of obsessive compulsive disorder is not definitively known.
-But, research suggests that a strong biological component is present.5 Studies show prevalence rates of 7-15% in first-degree relatives with OCD.6 OCD is a neurobiological disorder, with specific structures in the brain that are affected.
+But, research suggests that a strong biological component is present.5 Studies show prevalence rates of 7-15% in first-degree relatives, meaning there is a genetic component to OCD.6 OCD is a neurobiological disorder, with specific structures in the brain that are affected.
 Despite common misconceptions, OCD is not caused by trauma or stress.7

 Understanding the biological component of OCD is crucial as it cultivates compassion and understanding, rather than shame and blame.
 From a place of understanding, sufferers and families can take thoughtful action toward recovery.